-- Left click or tap on the “Change adapter settings” link situated in the left side panel of the Network and Sharing Center window.
+- Click on the Change adapter settings link situated in the left side panel of the Network and Sharing Center window.

-- Look for the connection you have to the internet and right click on it or just hold tap if you are using a touchscreen device.
+- Look for the connection you have to the Internet and right-click on it or just hold tap if you are using a touchscreen device.

-- From the menu that appears, you will need to left click on the Properties feature.
+- From the menu that appears, you will need to left-click on the Properties feature.

-- In the upper side of the Properties window, you will need to left click or tap on the “Networking” tab.
+- On the upper side of the Properties window, select the Networking tab.